mjfru/mjfru/README.md

 - At the moment, I'm finishing up my Bootcamp experience and working on a solo project, group project, and general algorithm practice.
 - In my free time, I'm learning Ruby and actively working to deepen my knowledge in all things JavaScript.
 - I have a Master of Science degree in secondary education and a Bachelor of Arts degree in Japanese and am currently employed using both skillsets.
-- I am bilingual (English/Japanese) and can also speak Swedish at a conversational level.
+- I am bilingual (English/Japanese) and can also speak Swedish at an intermediate level.
 - As a life-long learner, I'm eager to continue to learn within the tech field and am open to employment opportunities worldwide.
 - Please feel free to contact me on LinkedIn (link below my picture) or send me an email at mjfru201@gmail.com
 <!--